spassvogel/gilles-game/docs/thoughts.md

 ### 2021-07-13 TextManager can return JSX
- [x] TexManager should be able to return JSX [x] Links [x] Bulleted lists s
+ [x] TexManager should be able to return JSX [x] Links [x] Bulleted lists

 ### 2021-07-17 Speedpot
-- [ ] Figure out a way to decrease the time of various tasks, both for cheats and as an in-game mechanics
+- [x] Figure out a way to decrease the time of various tasks, both for cheats and as an in-game mechanics
-- [ ] harvest (interval)
+- [x] harvest (interval)

 ### 2021-07-18 Full warehouse indication in resource structure
 - [x] Show in ResourceGenerationRow